SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_SPR1100.md

 ## Notes

-The tree controls in this driver can only be displayed in DataMiner Cube.
+The tree controls in this connector can only be displayed in DataMiner Cube.

 Changing the element name will not automatically push the changes to the redundancy information of other elements, which means that a manual restart of the element with the name change is currently still necessary.